-12 Gross Things Hotels Do to Save Money
+14 Gross Things Hotels Are Still Doing to Save Money

-Before you kick off your shoes and relax on that big, comfy hotel bed, you’re going to want to read this.
+Hotels say they're cleaning more thoroughly than ever because of COVID...but are they doing enough?
+Before you kick off your shoes and relax on that big, comfy bed, you’re going to want to read this.

 Looks can be deceiving